joinpursuit/Pursuit-Core-Web/react/react_state_events/README.md

 React has a few ways of storing, handling, and using information.
 Of course, as a JavaScript framework, it has access to variables.
 However, updating a variable in React won't change what the user sees.
 The page won't re-render to reflect that updated information.

 Enter **state**.
 State is a way of storing information in a component and rendering it to the user.
 A class component can hold state in `this.state`.
 When we update this state, the entire component re-renders, showing the user different information depending on what the state is and how our component is using it.
-You might think that re-rendering an entire component would be an inefficient process, but because of the virtual DOM, it's also fast.
+You might think that re-rendering an entire component would be an inefficient process, but because of the virtual DOM, it's fast.

 Let's see this in action: